mgonzs13/whisper_ros/README.md

 $ pip3 install -r audio_common/requirements.txt
 $ pip3 install -r whisper_ros/requirements.txt
 $ cd ~/ros2_ws
-$ colcon build --cmake-args -DWHISPER_CUDA=ON
+$ colcon build --cmake-args -DGGML_CUDA=ON
 ```

 ### CUDA

 To run llama_ros with CUDA, first, you must install the [CUDA Toolkit](https://developer.nvidia.com/cuda-toolkit).
-Then, you have to add `--cmake-args -DWHISPER_CUDA=ON` to colcon.
+Then, you have to add `--cmake-args -DGGML_CUDA=ON` to colcon.

 ## Usage